About me

 My vision

 I believe art is an ever evolving journey and continuously aim to improve my skills.
 While initially an oil painter, I am currently immersed in watercolor.
 I occasionally use mixed media for collage and also experiment a great deal with pastels.
-Joining the Taos Watercolor Society has been a gift for me in that I learn from the many talented artists in the group, and am grateful for the opportunity the group gives me to show my work quite frequently, I participate in workshops, critiques and Plein air outings.
-My greatest appreciation goes to friends, family and others eople who enjoy looking, and often buying my originals, prints and cards.
+Joining the Taos Watercolor Society has been a gift for me in that I learn from the many talented artists in the group, and am grateful for the opportunity the group gives me to show my work.
+Quite frequently, I participate in workshops, critiques and Plein air outings.
+My greatest appreciation goes to friends, family and others people who enjoy looking, and often buying my originals, prints and cards.

 I hope you enjoy my site!